Do you want to know more about Stora Enso?

 Customer needs play an important role when we develop products, services, and processes.
 We identify these needs by exchanging expertise with our customers on various sustainability topics.

-In 2019, our we continued to advance the circular economy and innovate new renewable solutions.
-For more details, see our Sustainability report 2019.
+In 2020, our we continued to advance the circular economy and innovate new renewable solutions.
+For example, we published our Group-wide circular design principles.
+For more details, see our Sustainability report 2020.

 Stora Enso is also a member of the ethical supplier rating system Ecovadis.
 Since 2017, we have been included in the top 1% of industry supplier performers in sustainability.

 Our expertise in renewable materials and products with high sustainability performance helps us meet the needs of our current and future customers.
 Our divisions have specific focus areas and products that cater to a broad range of customers.